 Hilary Pearson

 Hilary Pearson is the former president of Philanthropic Foundations Canada.
-She now co-chairs the federal Advisory Committee on the Charitable Sector and works as an independent policy consultant.
+She works as an independent policy consultant and co-chaired the federal Advisory Committee on the Charitable Sector from 2019 to 2023.

 Written By Hilary Pearson